leoncruz/action_service/README.md

 4. Create methods

-5. When a faliure occours, calls a **faliure** method passing a hash as argument
+5. When a failure occours, calls a **failure** method passing a hash as argument

 6. For success, calls a **success** method passing a hash as argument as well